-Our Engagement Team has embarked on the first-ever online Livelihood Program for Employees' Dependents during the second quarter of this year, 2021.
-Though this has been part of previous Engagement programs being run as face-to-face sessions, the pandemic did not stop LBC from reaching out to LBC's dependents and doing these helpful initiatives, but this time throughon line
+Our Engagement Team has embarked on the first-ever online Livelihood Program for Employees' Dependents during the second quarter of this year.
+2021.
+Though this has been part of previous Engagement programs being run as face-to-face sessions, the pandemic did not stop LBC from reaching out to LBC's dependents and doing theseheipfulnitiatives, but this time throughon interments.

-The Ka-LBC Livelihood program is a continuing program under HR Engagement's ENJOY initiative, which focuses on three of the four pillars.Family/Health/Money/Me.
+The Ka-LBC Livelihood program is a continuingprogram under HR Engagement's ENJOY initiative, which focuses on three of the four pillars:Family/Health/Money/Me.

-This program aired last August and was viewed 283 times on Ka-LBC Mover's Facebook page is an initiative that endeavours to augment the household income of the LBC employee.
-By providing these sessions to LBC's dependents, the LBC employees' household has the potential to increase their income by learning with the help of our livelihood workshops, simple business ideas and entrepreneurship basics.
-They are provided with helpful information and tips to venture and put up a small business.
+This program aired last August and was viewed 285 times on Ka-LBC Mover's Facebook page is an initiative that endeavours to augment the household income of the LBC employee.
+By providing these sessions to LBC's dependents, the LBC employee's household has the potential to increase their income by learning with the help of our livel hood workshops, simple business ideas and entrepreneurship basics.
+They are provided with helpful information and tips to venture and put pa smallbusiness.

 The entire program was packed with five workshops in a pre-recorded session and with a live Q&A portion at the end.
-Our Talent Engagement Associate, Luis Mendoza, talked on "The Basics of Entrepreneurship" and "How to Apply your Online Business in BIR" and shared some speakers shared their experiences. knowledge and even shared video demonstrations and tips so that our employees' dependents may learn and may want to consider this flexible and increasingly in-demand jobs this pandemic provided their time, expertise and experience and a bit more of what they shared.
+Our Talent Engagement Associate, Luis Mendoza, talked on "The Basics of Entrepreneurship" and "How to Apply your Online Business in BIR" and shared some online business ideas.

-The workshops circled on food and other online business trends that emerged during the varied quarantines, like baked sushi or more famously known as sushi-bake, milk tea, candle-making, and DIY dishwashing liquid spaps.
-Work-from-home jobs have been the new everyday life during the pandemic, so we invited champions in the field of online teaching, virtual assistance, and digital advertising.
+The workshops circled on food and other online business trends that emerged during the varied quarantines.
+Ike baked such or more famously known as sushi-bake milk tea, candle-making, and DIY dishwashing liquid soaps, Work-from-home jobs have been the new everyday life during the pandemic, so we invited champions in the field of online teaching, virtual assistance, and digital advertising.